Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 host blocks all i/o networking; only forwarding to the vms each vm will firewall specific web services
 #dotadiw
-daily updates, and checking every"-thing"; ensures i can answer any questions about my bank account (14 bit figure financiosocial status), for example (and contact the bank iff any discrepancyes) instead of $1/d/y (<$365); thousand dollar laptops, where 16g ram (3 vms) is now my minimum ram drives
+daily updates, and checking every"-thing"; ensures i can answer any questions about my bank account (/14 bit|2 byte/ figure financiosocial status), for example (and contact the bank iff any discrepancyes) instead of $1/d/y (<$365); thousand dollar laptops, where 16g ram (3 vms) is now my minimum ram drives